Jacksonville State University: The Marching Southerners

 Jacksonville State University's marching band, The Marching Southerners, was founded in 1956 by John Finley.
 He also conceived the band's precision dance line, The Marching Ballerinas.
-Dr. David L. Walters, for whom JSU's music department is named, served as band director from 1961 to 1991 and is credited with bringing the Marching Southerners to national prominence.
+David L. Walters, for whom JSU's music department is named, served as band director from 1961 to 1991 and is credited with bringing the Marching Southerners to national prominence.
 The Marching Southerners feature the Marching Ballerinas and the famous 20J's, named for the C.G.
-Conn 20J tuba that the Southerners proudly feature in its many dazzling halftime shows.
+Conn 20J tuba that the Southerners proudly feature in its halftime shows.
 The Southerners were the 2021 recipients of the Sudler Trophy, the highest award for collegiate marching bands.

 Greek life

-With hundreds of students, over ten percent of the undergraduate student body, JSU is home to 17 social and 22 total Greek-letter organizations.
-The Greek community at JSU donates over 10,000 hours and over $100,000 annually to the local community and national charities in philanthropy work.
-Greek students who hold executive positions within Greek Life also have a cumulative overall 3.0 GPA, ranking as one of the highest in the nation among Greek-supporting schools.
-In the 2017-2018 school year, every Student Government Association Executive Officer was also a member of a Greek organization along with over 60% of the SGA Student Senate.
-The Dean of Students Office advises and provides guidance to the fraternities and sororities associated with the three Greek Governing Councils: Interfraternity Council (IFC), the National Panhellenic Council (NPC), and the National Pan-Hellenic Council.